 Catholic Marriage preparation contains the following elements:

-one-on-one meetings with a priest or deacon
+- one-on-one meeting with a priest or deacon

-the collecting of pertinent paperwork
+- collecting pertinent paperwork

-a Marriage Preparation class
+- Marriage Preparation class (Pre-Cana)

 Marriage Preparation at St. Peter's

 The Marriage Preparation classes (sometimes called Pre-Cana classes) are one part of this preparation process.
 Here at St. Peter’s we offer a series of preparation classes three times a year: in the fall, winter, and spring.
 You must have met with a priest or deacon prior to registering for the class.
 Our schedule is listed below.
 PLEASE NOTE THAT THE PROGRAM CONSISTS OF FOUR CLASSES ON CONSECUTIVE SATURDAYS.
 Couples attend all four classes; attendance is mandatory to receive the certificate of completion.